da-baranov/AspNetCore.ExtDirect/README.md

 - Asynchronous operations
 - Dependency injection

-Please note that the library exposes to client all the public methods of your class.
+Please note that the library exposes to client all the public methods of your Ext Direct remoting handler.
-If you want to hide a method, just make it private, protected or internal, or mark such a method with `[ExtDirectIgnore]` attribute.
+If you want to hide a method, just make it private, protected or internal, or, alternatively, mark such a method with the `[ExtDirectIgnore]` attribute.

 7. Add another class that would act as an Ext Direct polling handler: